 But Lazarus remained silent, and the emperor continued more sternly:

 “You are not wanted here.
-You are a pitiful remnant which death has failed to consume, you instill anguish and denial of life into men; like a caterpillar you devour the fat kernel of joy and excrete the slime of sorrow and despair.
+You are a pitiful remnant of that which death had failed to consume, you instill anguish and denial of life into men; like a caterpillar, you devour the fat kernel of joy and excrete the slime of sorrow and despair.
 Your truth is like a rusty sword in the hands of a murderer in the night—and, like a murderer, I will put you to death.
 But before I do this I wish to look into your eyes.
 Maybe only cowards are afraid of them, and in the brave they will awake a thirst for battle and victory: in which case you deserve a reward and not an execution… Take a look at me, Lazarus.”

 And at first it seemed to divine Augustus that a friend was looking at him—so soft, so gentle was Lazarus’ gaze.
 It had the promise not of dread but of quiet peace, and the Infinite seemed like a tender lover, like a compassionate sister, like a mother.
-But the gentle embrace was growing ever tighter, and already the mouth, eager to kiss, was cutting off his breath, and already through the soft tissue of his body he could feel the iron of bones, surrounded by an iron ring—and someone’s cold bones touched his heart and slowly sank into it.
+But the gentle embrace was growing ever tighter, and already the mouth, eager to kiss, was cutting off his breath, and already through the soft tissue of his body he could feel the iron of bones, bound by an iron coil—and someone’s cold bones touched his heart and slowly sank into it.